Croatia Itinerary For 2 Weeks: Perfect 14-Day Route For First-Timers

 14 Day Croatia Itinerary - Sibenik

 This city is famous for its fortification system and offers beautiful viewpoints.
 You can discover various architectural styles from its rich history.
-When in Šibenik, make sure to visit some of the islands near it, such as Zlarin or Murter.
-If you’d like to explore nature, make sure to visit the Krka national park, which you can travel by boat or bus.
+When in Šibenik, make sure to visit some of the nearby islands, such as Zlarin or Murter.
+If you’d like to explore the Great Outdoors, nature lovers should make sure to visit Krka National Park, which you can reach by boat, car, or bus.

 Another Dalmatian city you can’t skip is Split.
-Home to the Diocletian’s Palace, it’s filled with Roman architecture and ruins.
+Home to Diocletian’s Palace, it’s filled with Roman ruins and architecture.

 Zadar Or Split - Split Croatia Old Town architecture